cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 | 15   | Projects Due |
 | 16   | Project Improvements |

-For each of the topics you will find one or more relevant chapters or sections in our online book.
+For each of the topics, you will find one or more relevant chapters or sections in our online book.

 ## Attendance